Nokia Siemens profits jump on LTE deals, cost cuts

 A cost-cutting drive also helped the bottom line, and it forecast strong profits would continue in the current quarter.

-The venture, which is the world’s third largest wireless telecom gear maker, has struggled to make a profit due to fierce pricing competition from Chinese rivals and Sweden’s Ericsson (ERICb.ST).
+The venture, which is the world’s third largest wireless telecom gear maker, has struggled to make a profit due to fierce pricing competition from Chinese rivals and Sweden’s Ericsson .

 Last month Nokia Siemens said it was ahead of plan with its restructuring, which includes cutting a quarter of its staff, and should result in 1 billion euros in cost savings by the end of next year.